 For one, freelancing means you’re going solo.
 Working alone can get lonely sometimes.
 When most people feel isolated, they don’t feel as productive as they are when they’re working with someone, even if that someone is annoying.

-Still think the freelancing way is best for you?
+Still, think the freelancing way is best for you?
 Here are ten more things to know before deciding that the path of the freelancer is genuinely for you.

 1. It’s Not That Easy

-People often mistake that freelancing is an easy job.
+People often mistake freelancing is an easy job.
 They don’t know that there are risks involved with it too.
 What if a client doesn’t pay up?
 What if you don’t get to hit your quota?
-What if I get tired of everything and decide to go back to a lesser paying office-based job?
+What if I get tired of everything and decide to go back to a lesser-paying office-based job?
 These questions and a lot more often boggle the minds of freelancers all the time.

 2. It’s Emotionally Rewarding